LrWm3/grafana-slack-template/README.md

 - Each alert line item in the group includes a link to the related panel, if present
 - Links to dashboard and panel with the correct time, showing 10 minutes surrounding the alert trigger
 - Links to dashboard and panel with the labels provided by the alert, allowing for the automatic population of variables for dashboard and alert links if they match.
+- A backlink to view the alert is created.

 ## Usage